lowrycode/table-tennis-league/README.md

 - **gunicorn**: for running a WSGI-compatible web server in production on Heroku
 - **phonenumberslite**: for validating and formatting phone numbers (lightweight version)
 - **psycopg2**: PostgreSQL adapter for Python used by Django when using Postgres
-- **requests**: for making HTTP requests to Google GeoCode API on server side
+- **requests**: for making HTTP requests to Google Geocoding API on server side
 - **whitenoise**: for serving static files directly from Django in production

 The following package was used in development but not included in the requirements.txt: